zuplo/docs/docs/articles/custom-ci-cd.md

 Zuplo provides the Zuplo deployer, a GitHub app that can be used to automatically deploy your APIs from your GitHub repository to the Zuplo platform.
-However, we realized that sometimes you might not be using GitHub as your version control system.
+However, sometimes you might not be using GitHub as your version control provider.
 Or, that you might want to exercise more control over your CI/CD pipeline.
 For these cases, we provide a CLI that can be used to deploy your APIs to the Zuplo platform.

 ## Getting Started